rakshitcgupta/US_atrocities_debunked/README.md

 ### Western Hemisphere

-- In June 1996, the President's Intelligence Oversight Board issued its _[Report on the Guatemala review](https://nsarchive2.gwu.edu/NSAEBB/NSAEBB27/docs/doc04.pdf)_ which examined CIA's interaction with security services on human rights issues concluded:
+- In June 1996, the President's Intelligence Oversight Board issued its _[Report on the Guatemala review](https://web.archive.org/web/20110926214324/http://www.ciponline.org/iob.htm)_ which examined CIA's interaction with security services on human rights issues concluded:
  "The human rights records of the Guatemalan security services—the D-2 and the Department of Presidental Security (known informally as "Archivos." after one of its predeccesor organizations)—were generally nown to have been reprehensible by all who were familiar with Guatemala.
 US policy-makers knew of both CIA's liason with them and the service's unsavory reputations.
 The CIA endeavored to improve this behavior of the Guatemalan services through frequent and close contact and by stressing the importance of human rights—insisiting, for example, that Guatemalan military intelligence training include human rights instruction.
 The station officers assigned to Guatemala and the CIA headquaters officials whom we interviewed believe that the CIA's contact with the Guatemalan services helped improve attitudes towards human rights.

    DO Guidance on Human Rights:
    The CIA's Directorate of Operations (DO) and Guatemala station were clearly aware of the potential for human rights violations by assets and liason contacts.
 In November 1988, the DO's Latin America (LA) division provided a guidance cable to its Central American stations:
    >"Point we would like to make is that we must all become sensitized to the importance of respecting human rights, and we must ensure that those assets and resource we direct and/or fund are equally sensitive.
 The issue will only become more important, and we serve our objectives best if we remember that if we ignore the importance of the human rights issue in the final analysis we do a great damage to our mission.
 We are under great scrutiny.
    >Finally, aside from the legal and policy considerations which are constant in any allegations concerning violations of human rights we also recognize a basic moral obligation.
 We are Americans and we must reflect American values in the conduct of our buisness.
 We are all inherently opposed to the violation of human rights.
 Those who work with us in one capacity or another must also respect these values."

+    The IOB also notes:
+   >"US policy objectives in Guatemala from l984 to the present--the period we reviewed--included supporting the transition to and strengthening of civilian democratic government, furthering human rights and the rule of law, supporting economic growth, combating illegal narcotics trafficking, combating the communist insurgency, and advancing the current peace process between the government and the guerrillas."
+   >"The CIA's successes in Guatemala in conjunction with other US agencies, particularly in uncovering and working to counter coups and in reducing the narcotics flow, were at times dramatic and very much in the national interests of both the United States and Guatemala.

+    The CIA's Independent Inspector General issued a multi-volume series on Guatemala.
+[Volume 1](https://www.cia.gov/readingroom/docs/DOC_0000690161.pdf) concludes similar.

 - The list claims the US has backed a right-wing coup in Bolivia.
 Offering no evidence in this claim via its citation.